Bryan-an/task-hours-calculator/README.md

 2. **WebView2 Runtime** (Required for Tauri applications):

    - **Verify Installation**: Even on Windows 10 (version 1803+) and Windows 11, WebView2 may not be present on all systems
-   - **Check for WebView2**: In PowerShell (Admin), run: `winget list "WebView2 Runtime"` or verify via Apps & Features for "Microsoft Edge WebView2 Runtime"
+   - **Check for WebView2**: In PowerShell (Admin), run: `winget list --id Microsoft.EdgeWebView2Runtime -e` or verify via Apps & Features for "Microsoft Edge WebView2 Runtime"
    - **Download & Install**: If missing, download the WebView2 Runtime from [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)
-   - **Quick Install**: Run this PowerShell command as Administrator: `winget install Microsoft.EdgeWebView2Runtime`
+   - **Quick Install**: Run this PowerShell command as Administrator: `winget install --id Microsoft.EdgeWebView2Runtime -e`

 3. **Rust Setup**: